Oluwatobiloba2/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups will print all the groups the current user is
+sudo chown betty hello will change the owner